isomerpages/cris-precise/_for-everyone/FAQs.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Everyday Genomics/the-way-precise-run2-1161px.jpg">
 </div>
-<h5>9.
-Will this affect my insurance?</h5>
+<h4><strong>9.
+Will this affect my insurance?</strong></h4>
-<p>No. The <a href="https://www.moh.gov.sg/others/resources-and-statistics/moratorium-on-genetic-testing-and-insurance" rel="noopener noreferrer nofollow" target="_blank">Ministry of Health</a> and
+<p>No. The <a href="https://www.moh.gov.sg/others/resources-and-statistics/moratorium-on-genetic-testing-and-insurance" rel="noopener noreferrer nofollow" target="_blank">Ministry of Health</a> andthe Life Insurance Association of Singapore have agreed that genetic test
-the Life Insurance Association of Singapore have agreed that genetic test results from research like NPM cannot be used to decide your insurance coverage or premiums.</p>
+results from research like NPM cannot be used to decide your insurance coverage or premiums.</p>
 <h5>10.
 What are the benefits of joining?</h5>